 At the end of every term, all assessment data is tracked on the school's assessment system 'Target Tracker'.
-Pupils with SEND will also be assessed on the P Scales, using the Lancashire PIVATS system.
+Pupils with SEND will also be assessed on the P Scales, using the Lancashire PIVATS system (Performance Indicators for Valued Assessment and Targeted Learning).
 This information is discussed in Pupil Progress Meetings with the Headteacher, Deputy, SENDCo and Class Teacher.
 Class Teachers are held accountable for the progress of all pupils within their class.
 The assessment information and data is also shared with the Governing Body, where the Headteacher is accountable for the progress of pupils within their school.